 A good website to refer to before you travel is the http://www.xe.com/ to adapt your currency to the places you are visiting.
 Perhaps writing a small summary of the different exchange rates will help when you arrive.

 If you are visiting the Arctic with 50 Degrees North, you are most likely to be using US Dollars or an account prepared as you arrive on board.
 This varies with each ship and details will be in the trip notes.

-A combination of cash, an ATM card and perhaps a credit card, as back-up is good.
-Travellers cheques are a safe way to carry money, however travellers can find it difficult in some areas to exchange them.
+A combination of a small amount of cash, an ATM card and perhaps a credit card, as back-up is good.
 And remember to check with your bank about using your bank cards overseas.

 You are most welcome to request a supplier reference from one of our Scandinavian partners.
 We are happy to facilitate this for you.